 The Maven's Morning Coffee is also available as a daily email.
 Click here to subscribe.

-Today is Thursday, June 13, and here is what's happening in Los Angeles:
+Today is Monday, June 24, and here is what's happening in Southern California politics: